-- Medicines to slow down the heart rate (eg, beta-blockers such as bisoprolol, diltiazem or digoxin).
+- Medicines to slow down the heart rate (for example, beta-blockers such as bisoprolol, diltiazem or digoxin).

-- Medicines to restore normal rhythm (eg, amiodarone or flecainide).
+- Medicines to restore normal rhythm (for example, amiodarone or flecainide).

-- Medicines to thin the blood and prevent a stroke (eg, warfarin, rivaroxaban, apixaban, and dabigatran).
+- Medicines to thin the blood and prevent a stroke (for example, warfarin, rivaroxaban, apixaban or dabigatran).

 - Physical types of treatment such as: